GivEnergy Ltd Frequently Asked Questions (FAQ's) for UK customers

 Can I continue to control my GivEnergy battery?

 As GivEnergy’s app and portal are managed by GivEnergy Software Ltd (which is not in administration), there is no impact currently expected to your app and portal experience and you can monitor and control your device as normal.
-GivEnergy have separately stated that they are consulting on charging a fee for remote app access however this consultation is not linked to the GivEnergy Ltd situation and more details here will be announced soon.
-The ESA and UK Government are monitoring developments on this matter.
+GivEnergy have separately stated that they are moving to a new support model:

 What if my battery develops a fault?